wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-azure-portal.md

 ![](./media/app-service-web-app-azure-portal/CreateWebApp.png)

-In the portal you can choose from the most common types of web apps, including popular gallery applications like WordPress.
-For a full list of available applications, visit the [Azure  Marketplace]  gallery] .
+In the portal you can choose from the most common types of web apps, including popular gallery applications like WordPress.  For a full list of available applications, visit the [Azure Marketplace]. 

 When you create a web app, you specify URL, App Service plan, and location in the portal just as you do in the Classic Management Portal.